hyperspacedev/hyperspace-classic/README.md

 - `moment` - for date formatting
 - `node-sass` - for compiling the Sass files needed
 - `electron` - for making the desktop versions
+- `emoji-picker-react` - for adding an emoji picker